Singulink/Singulink.Reflection.Caster/README.md

 ### Behavior

 Since `Caster` generates the same code as normal casts, its behavior can differ significantly from `ChangeType` which often does a lot of voodoo magic to coerce values into the requested type.
-For example, it attempts to parse string values and converts between boolean and numeric data types, both things that casts (and thus `Caster`) do not do.
+For example, `ChangeType` attempts to parse string values and converts between boolean and numeric data types, both things that casts (and thus `Caster`) do not do.
 If you are expecting normal casting behavior then using `ChangeType` can lead to unexpected results in many circumstances.

-Another difference is that `ChangeType` does not work well for class hierarchies, so this fails:
+Another difference is that `ChangeType` does not work for class hierarchies, so this fails:

 ```c#
 class A { }